brillout/libassert/readme.md

 # `@brillout/assert`

 JavaScript assertion library that features:
+- Works in Node.js as well as in the browser.
+- Readable assertion failure messages.
 - Different assertion types.
-- Works in Node.js and in the browser.
-- Readable assertion failure messages.

 The assertion types are: